linyuxuanlin/Wiki_MkDocs/docs/en/使用R语言进行数据分析.md

 ### Numeric

-Numeric is the most basic data type in R language.
-When we assign a numeric value to a variable, the variable's type is numeric:
+Numeric is the most basic data type in R. When we assign a numeric value to a variable, the variable's type becomes numeric:

 ```r
 > x = 11.15       # Assign the numeric value 11.15 to variable x